SEIRFX-621/GraphQL-example-with-axios/readme.md

 Podchaser doesn't limit usage by individual requests, but it limits usage by fields pulled in your queries.
 Please see their documentation on how you will be billed [Podchase rate limits](https://api-docs.podchaser.com/docs/rate-limits)

 you have a limit of 25,000 points on their free tier, this means you can pull 25,000 individual fields from their api, their documentation explains this in more detail.

+# Debugging

+I have added a vs code launch.json file for easy debugging using vs code.
+You can find this in ./vscode/launch.json location.